How to start Marketing Planning for 2021

-Marketing planning for 2020?
+Marketing planning for 2021?
 How much have you done?
-With a new decade now upon us, now is the perfect time for a spot of reflection on the years behind and to prepare for the years ahead.
+After a tumultuous 2020, now is the perfect time for a spot of reflection on the years behind and to prepare for the years ahead.

 These days, the market and marketing practice is evolving at an increasingly rapid pace and businesses must be able to change with the times.